PAYMENT PRACTICES STATEMENT

 The Society is not a member of a payment code of conduct.
 The Society’s payment practices are transparent, consistent and fair and as a result new suppliers do not generally request any accreditation beyond references from existing suppliers.

 During the reporting period, the Society’s purchasing continued to be impacted by the widely documented supply chain issues faced by companies in the UK which extended to other parts of the world.
 Despite these challenges, the Society continued to make payments to all of its suppliers on the payment terms stated above.
 This has helped reduce the financial impact on its suppliers and maintain strong commercial relationships.
 A small number of discretionary payments were also made to some suppliers to assist with their cash flow where it has been materially impacted by the current economic conditions.
 As a result, 10% of our payments were made ahead of the stated payment terms.

 Statistics on Payment Performance

 The Society will continue to monitor its payment practices and performance.
-This statement and the practices and policies within, will be reviewed and updated each year.
+This statement and the practices and policies within, will be reviewed and updated every six months.